-Finding the ideal birthday gifts for your loved ones isn't always easy when you're on a budget.
-But, we happen to know of lots of presents that are thoughtful, memorable and affordable...
+It's not always easy to think of great birthday present ideas for your loved ones when you're on a budget.
+But, we happen to know of lots of gifts that are thoughtful, memorable and affordable.

 Whether you're looking for a birthday present for your best friend, mum, dad, flatmate, partner or just about anyone else you're close to, you're bound to find some gift inspiration here.

-Sometimes, the best gifts are ones that are simple, low-priced, but chosen completely with the recipient in mind, like hampers.
+Sometimes, the best birthday presents are the ones that are simple and low-priced, but chosen completely with the recipient in mind, like hampers.

 Although you can buy pre-made hampers filled with things like chocolates, wines and cheeses on Etsy and similar sites, it can work out much cheaper to buy each individual part of the gift yourself.

 And, as well as lowering the cost, buying each part of the hamper separately means you can also make sure the overall gift is tailored completely to the person you're giving it to.

 For example, if you know your best friend has been working really hard lately, you could choose items that would help them unwind like a candle, a face mask, a journal and maybe a hand-written note that lets them know how much they mean to you.

 Package all of your items up together in a box or basket, and you've got a low-cost birthday gift that is sure to mean a lot to whoever is receiving it.